Agenta-AI/agenta/README.md

 The app created uses a simple prompt template in [langchain](https://python.langchain.com/en/latest/getting_started/getting_started.html) and gpt-3.5 to generate names for companies that makes `{product}`

-If you are interested using your own code in Agenta, please see this tutorial on [writing you first LLM-app with Agenta Lab](https://docs.agenta.ai/docs/tutorials/your-first-llm-app)
+If you are interested using your own code in Agenta, please see this tutorial on [writing you first LLM-app with Agenta](https://docs.agenta.ai/docs/tutorials/your-first-llm-app)

 #### 3. Write your app and deploy it